Exclude Marketers From Your Market Research Studies?

 When you are working on any market research project it is critical to know your target audience before diving in and conducting your study.
 Sometimes this requires some work upfront; even a qualitative research project to get to know your audience.

-Definition: Qualitative Market ResearchMarketing research techniques in which data is obtained from a relatively small group of respondents and not analyzed for statistical significance.
-This is different than quantitative market research, which is analyzed for statistical significance.
+Definition: Qualitative Market ResearchInvolves using marketing research techniques to gather data from a relatively small group of respondents without analyzing if for statistical significance.
+This differs from quantitative market research, which is analyzed for statistical significance.

 If your target audience is individuals that work in the engineering field, than it is perfectly fine, if not expected that you would exclude non-engineers from your study.
 And, yes that does include excluding marketers and market researchers.
 In this case though, it would best to ask respondents a more directed question about what industry they work in:

-Please confirm that you currently are employed in the field of engineering.
+f you are currently employed in the field of engineering.

 Now, if by off chance a contact in your sample is a market researcher that is currently working in an engineering position, they would qualify for your study and this would be completely valid.